im-web-experience/.github/docs/CONTRIBUTING.md

 > See [WE: Audit Evidence KB](https://kb.extendhealth.com/x/kYGBD) for additional details

-# Creating a Pull Request
+# Create a Pull Request
 In most cases, changes are implemented in a [Feature Branch git Workflow](https://kb.extendhealth.com/x/T58QEg) style, generating a [Pull Request](https://kb.extendhealth.com/x/UTWwCg) reviewed by a [technical attestor](https://kb.extendhealth.com/x/2gZmEQ).

 _When creating a PR:_
+- Indicate if the PR is in WIP
 - Add a brief description of the changes
+- Indicate if the PR is a production change
+  - Add JIRA Issue to title of PR
+  - Add a [technical attestor](https://kb.extendhealth.com/x/2gZmEQ) as a _Reviewer_
+- Add the owner of the unit of work (usually yourself) as the _Assignee_
 - If UI changes, include a screenshot of those changes
-- Add JIRA Issue to title of PR
-- Add the owner of the unit of work as the _Assignee_
-- Indicate if the PR is in WIP

 > For additional details on what is expected during a PR, see [WE: Pull Request Guidelines](https://kb.extendhealth.com/x/UTWwCg)